NottherealIllest/Courseview/README.md

 # Course View

-This project is an application for university students to able to get real time update on changes made to their school's timetable.
+This project is a platform to enable higher instituition student collaborate and get real time update to changes in their timetable

 ## Getting Started